junxit/us-congress-bills-117/metadata.md

 - 2021-02-08 — Introduced in House
 - 2021-02-08 — Introduced in House
 - 2021-02-08 — Referred to the House Committee on Energy and Commerce.
+- 2021-02-09 — Referred to the Subcommittee on Health.
+- 2021-07-15 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2021-07-15 — Subcommittee Consideration and Mark-up Session Held.
+- 2021-07-21 — Committee Consideration and Mark-up Session Held.
+- 2021-07-21 — Ordered to be Reported by Voice Vote.
+- 2021-11-30 — Considered under suspension of the rules. (consideration: CR H6681-6682)
+- 2021-11-30 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+951.
+- 2021-11-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-11-30 — Mr. Pallone moved to suspend the rules and pass the bill, as amended.
+- 2021-11-30 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6681)
+- 2021-11-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6681)
+- 2021-11-30 — Placed on the Union Calendar, Calendar No. 129.
+- 2021-11-30 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+117-179.
+- 2021-11-30 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+117-179.